melodykramer/if-gov-then-that/README.md

 * Start by turning triggers into RSS feeds and promoting IFTTT recipes with them?
 Popular (albeit pointless) example: Text me when CDC reports a Zombie outbreak https://ifttt.com/recipes/48155
 * GSA is working with IFTTT now... updates appreciated...
 * Research YQL and Yahoo Pipes
-*

-Get Involved!
---

-* I'll be working on this at [Code for DC](http://codefordc.org).
-* Go research [IFTTT](https://ifttt.com/recipes) and Zapier for cool gov recipes that already exist.
-* Edit this readme file with suggestions/ideas.